Cider Security launches application security platform

 Similarly, 45% admitted that the vulnerabilities were discovered too late in the release cycle to resolve them in time.
 In other words, rapid releases have made it more difficult for developers to secure applications before deployment.

 “These changes have had a significant impact on security.
-They have introduced multiple new categories of risk and opportunities that are consistently being leveraged by adversaries,” Fletchter said.
+They have introduced multiple new categories of risk and opportunities that are consistently being leveraged by adversaries,” Flechter said.

 The application security race